 - What experiences have you had that are related to this story?
 What was similar?
 What differed?

 Common Mental Health Research Questions

 Curious to know the top research questions related to mental health worldwide?
-A study by the Lancet Mental Health Group has identified some of the key priorities for researchers to look at (Tomlinson et al., 2009).
+Tomlinson et al. (2009) identified some of the key priorities for researchers to look at.

 The group came up with 55 questions, and the top three topics included:

-- Health Policy and Systems Research (HPSR) Topics – e.g., How can HPSR help us create parenting and social skills interventions for early childhood care in a cost-efficient, feasible, and effective way?
+- Health policy and systems research topics – e.g., How can health policy and systems research help us create parenting and social skills interventions for early childhood care in a cost-efficient, feasible, and effective way?

 9 Mental Health Questions a Patient Can Ask